axon4/life-in-the-wild/README.md

 # Life in the Wild

-* Reconnect with nature through this striking portfolio.
+* reConnect with nature through this striking portFolio
-* Using Flexbox for responsiveness.
+* uses FlexBox for responsiveness

 ## Stack